Ajiboyefemifaith/credit_card/README.md

 # Result

 The customer segmentation process was carried out using KMeans.
+The number of features were reduced using PCA from 18 to 2 features to enhance the performance of our clustering algorithm.
 The metrics used to determine the accuacy for this clustering analysis was Elbow method which gave a result of 3 to 4 clusters.
 The silhoutte method was used to confirm the optimum number of clusters to use and this yielded two.
 Customers therefore belong to either one of two clusters (0,1)